James Fannin: Battle of Coleto Creek

-On March 19, 1836, Fannin led the Texians on a retreat from Presidio La Bahia (which Fannin had renamed Fort Defiance) and destroyed everything which they could not take with them.
+On March 19, 1836, Fannin led the Texians on a retreat from Presidio La Bahia, which Fannin had renamed Fort Defiance.

 Transporting nine cannons and more than 500 spare muskets, Fannin's forces were also heavily laden with supplies and baggage.
 The column had traveled about 6 miles when Fannin ordered a halt to rest his animals.
 At about 3 pm, Mexican cavalry appeared.
 The Texians immediately formed a hollow square with their wagons and cannon placed in each corner for defense as Urrea's forces attacked.
 After a fierce battle, the Mexicans lost about 100 to 200 killed and wounded; Texian losses were seven to nine killed and 60 wounded.
 Facing overwhelming odds, though, Fannin and his troops surrendered the next day, at the Battle of Coleto.

 The Goliad Massacre

 The Mexicans took the Texians back to Goliad, where they were held as prisoners at Fort Defiance.
 The Texians thought they would likely be set free in a few weeks.
 General Urrea left Goliad, leaving command to Colonel Jose Nicolas de la Portilla.
-Under a decree that Santa Anna had pressed for and which was passed by the Mexican Congress on December 30, 1835, armed foreigners taken in combat were to be treated as pirates and executed.
+Under a decree that Santa Anna had pressed for, and which was passed by the Mexican Congress on December 30, 1835, armed foreigners taken in combat were to be treated as pirates and executed.
 Urrea wrote to Santa Anna to ask for clemency for the Texians.
 Urrea wrote in his diary that he "... wished to elude these orders as far as possible without compromising my personal responsibility."
 On March 26, 1836, 19:00, Santa Anna ordered Portilla to execute the prisoners.

 The next day, Palm Sunday, March 27, 1836, Colonel Portilla had 400 Texans marched out of Fort Defiance and shot, clubbed or knifed to death.
 The 40 wounded men who could not walk were executed inside the fort compound.
 Fannin was the last to be executed, after seeing his men killed.
 He was taken to the courtyard in front of the chapel, blindfolded, and seated in a chair (due to his leg wound from the battle).
-He was then shot in the face and his body burned along with the other Texans who died that day.
+He made three requests: that his personal possessions be sent to his family, to be shot in the heart and not the face, and to be given a Christian burial.
+He was then shot in the face and his body burned along with the other Texians who died that day.